utshomax/postman-docs/src/pages/docs/getting-started/postman-account.md

 ### Changing your email address

-If you're on a Professional, Basic, or Free plan, you can change the email address associated with your Postman account.
+If you're a member of a free or paid team, you can change the email address associated with your Postman account.
 Open your [account settings](https://go.postman.co/settings/me/account/) page.
 Select your avatar in the Postman header, then select **Settings > Account**.
-Edit your email address and select **Update Email** to save changes.
+Edit your email address and select **Update Email Address** to save changes.

-If you're on an Enterprise plan, you must contact your Team Admins to update the email address associated with your Postman account.
+If you're a member of an Enterprise team with SCIM enabled, you must contact a Team Admin to update the email address associated with your Postman account.

 ### Resetting your password